Like their Swedish counterparts, Volvo, Saab, or Svenska Aeroplan AB—SAAB initially produced aircraft for civilian as well as military use.

 Small round parking lights sat below and outboard of the 92's headlamps, while Semaphore-style turn signals were mounted high on center pillars.

-Cloth upholstery covered the seats while all of the car's instruments, including an up- to- the minute strip-style speedometer, sat in a long rectangular panel, ahead of the driver, with an open glove box to the right and a rear-view mirror atop the dashboard.
+The seats were all covered in strong cloth upholstery while of the car's instruments, including an up- to- the minute strip-style speedometer, sat in a long rectangular panel, ahead of the driver, with an open glove box to the right and a rear-view mirror atop the dashboard.

-The first Saab the 92 had played a major part in establishing a foothold in the market for the company in Scandinavia as well as most of Western Europe.
+The first Saab had hardly set the heather on fire in terms of critical approval or sales, but had played a major part in establishing a foothold in the market for the company in Scandinavia and later for most of Western Europe.